CRPC Mains Questions Series Part VIII: Important Questions for Judiciary, APO & University Exams | Part - VIII of XI

 We know answer writing is a continuous exercise that is an inalienable part of the preparation process for any Examination.
 A well-written answer reflects the knowledge of an aspirant and his/her ability to tailor the content in a manner suited to meet the expectations of the question.

 Rigorous preparation for this exam is mandatory in order to crack it.
-In the last few months prior to the exams, it is sufficient for candidates to simply keep practising these questions in order to gain mastery over the subjects studied.
+In the last few months before the exams, it is sufficient for candidates to simply keep practising these questions in order to gain mastery over the subjects studied.
 The candidate’s confidence level and scores will improve upon following it.

 CRPC Mains Questions Series | Part – VIII of XI